 In order to apply, you’ll need to gather information like your Social Security number, your estimated annual income, your school name and the amount you’d like to borrow.
 You’ll see your interest rate once you’re approved.

 Here’s what the process looks like when applying for a student loan through College Ave:

 - Start the application process on College Ave’s site and see if you’re approved.
 You’ll get an instant decision.

 - Accept the terms and e-sign loan documents, which can be completed on the site.

-If you’re denied for a loan from College Ave, you’ll get a letter in the mail with information on why your loan was rejected.
-It’s possible you may need to add an approved cosigner with good credit and sufficient income to be approved.
+If you’re denied for a loan from College Ave, you can contact the lender for more information on why your loan was rejected.
+It’s possible that you may need to add an approved co-signer with good credit and sufficient income to be approved.

 Editorial disclosure: All reviews are prepared by Bankrate.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the lender’s website for the most current information.